Meeshoo/SpaceCadetPinballLeaderboard/README.md

 ### Notes

 - The game only stores your highscores once you close the game, so if you set a new highscore you will have to close the game for it to be posted to the server.
-- Currently the server only displays results if there are 10 scores in the database (TOFIX).